LeoniePhiline/async-mailer/README.md

 // Both `OutlookMailer` and `SmtpMailer` implement `Mailer`
 // and can be used with `impl Mailer` or `<M: Mailer>` bounds.

-use async_mailer::{ IntoMessage, Mailer, OutlookMailer, SmtpMailer };
+use async_mailer::{IntoMessage, Mailer, OutlookMailer, SmtpMailer};

 let mailer: OutlookMailer = OutlookMailer::new(
     "<Microsoft Identity service tenant>".into(),